Minor in Behavioral Sciences

 Course of Study

-Students are required to complete 9 credit hours from the following list of courses and must select at least one course from each category listed below:
+Students are required to complete 9 credit hours from the following list of courses and must select at least one course from the Theory category, one course from the Methods category, and one additional Health Promotion and Behavioral Sciences elective couse.

 Theory Courses